yudilin/startbootstrap-clean-blog-jekyll/README.md

+This blog is created with Github Pages, using theme from [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) - Official Jekyll Version.

+The posts-by-tag option using the code from [jekyll-tools](https://github.com/brentmcconnell/jekyll-tools#posts-by-tag) - A collection of Liquid templates made for Jekyll-powered blog

 # [Start Bootstrap - Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) - Official Jekyll Version

 [Clean Blog Jekyll](https://startbootstrap.com/themes/clean-blog-jekyll/) is a stylish, responsive blog theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working contact form powered by [Formspree](https://formspree.io/).